EslamFayez123/Sales-Company-Platform/README.md

 ## Implementing SCD Type 2 with Spark

-We implemented Slowly Changing Dimensions Type 2 (SCD Type 2) using Apache Spark.
+implemented Slowly Changing Dimensions Type 2 (SCD Type 2) using Apache Spark.
 This approach:

 - Manages historical data by maintaining the history of changes in data over time
 - Enables effective tracking and querying of historical records